harrisonsmith08-del/nano-banana-prompts/OPEN-THIS.md

-# The Ultimate Gemini Prompt Library
+# The Ultimate Gemini Prompt

 **20 "One-Shot" Prompts for Agency-Quality AI Images**